Shakeel-Ilyas/Ekart/README.md

 # Project Name "angular-ekart"

-Angular Ekart is my first practice project built using Angular, HTML, CSS, and TypeScript.
+Angular Ekart is my first practice project built using Angular, TypeScript and HTML/CSS.
 It is an e-commerce application developed to strengthen my skills in frontend web development.

 # AngularEkart